eyasinarafat3485-gif/A-07-Keen-keeper-app/README.md

 # KeenKeeper — Keep Your Friendships Alive
 Project Name: KeenKeeper ---
 Ei project-ti diye khub shohoje bondhuder list manage kora jay.
 Eta visual dashboard-er maddhome user-ke stats dekhay.
 Onek easily friends der sathe contact kora jai..
+"KeenKeeper is a streamlined personal relationship management tool designed to help you organize and maintain your social circle with ease.
+Featuring an intuitive visual dashboard, it provides real-time statistics on your connections and simplifies the way you stay in touch with friends, ensuring no meaningful relationship is ever overlooked.

 ## 🛠️ Technologies Used
 - **React.js** (Frontend Library)